netascode/nac-branch/README.md

 ➡️ Check the [Unified Branch - Branch as Code Design Guide: Release 1 - Early Availability](docs/Readme.md) to learn more about the deployment model supported.

-➡️ The provided templates contain the VPN Hub and Branches (Spoke) Configuration.
-Future releases will consider importing previously configured VPN Hub Network(s).
+➡️ The provided templates include configuration for both VPN Hubs and Branches (Spokes).
+Support for importing existing VPN Hub network configurations will be considered in future releases.

 ---

 ## 🧰 Requirements